 // This cleans up the interval, if the value of a

-// dependency changes or the comonent gets unmounted.
+// dependency changes or the component gets unmounted.

 cleanup {